Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field four-point functions

-Finally, to compute $\theta$-nonvanishing and/or $\theta$-final 4-point function $S^{box}$ (\ref{BOX3}) we need integrals $I_2^0,I_3^0,I_4^0$, given in Appendices B, C, D, respectively.
-However, inspecting complete formulae for $S^{box}$ we realize that it is too lengthy, very much cumbersome and non-transparent, thus the complete computation of finite $\theta$-nonvanishing part has to be performed by computer.
+Finally, to compute $\theta$-nonvanishing and/or $\theta$-final 4-point function $S^{box}$ (\ref{BOX3}) we need integrals $I_2^0,I_3^0,I_4^0$, given in appendices B, C, D, respectively.
+However, inspecting completed formulae for $\theta\not=0$ in $S^{box}$ we realize that it is too lengthy, very much cumbersome and non-transparent, thus the complete computation of $\theta$-nonvanishing part has to be performed by the computer.